The Rundown of Food Poisoning

 Medications

-• Anti-diarrhea medicine, such as bismuth subsalicylate (Pepto-Bismol®) or loperamide (Imodium®)
+• Anti-diarrhea medicine, such as bismuth subsalicylate (Pepto-Bismol) or loperamide (Imodium)

-• Pain relievers and fever reducers, such as acetaminophen (Tylenol®) and ibuprofen (Advil®)
+• Pain relievers and fever reducers, such as acetaminophen (Tylenol) and ibuprofen (Advil)

-• Probiotics may reduce the effects of stomach upsets, such as Saccharomyces boulardii
+• Probiotics, such as Saccharomyces boulardii

-Foods and Drinks
+Food and Drinks

 • Bananas